cert-ee/s4a/README.md

   * https://grafana.com/

-* Detector - Web interface to manage detector settings and other aspects.
+* Loopback - Web interface to manage detector settings and other aspects.
 Communication with salt and web interface is done via loopback connected to a MongoDB database.

     * [https://github.com/strongloop/loopback](https://github.com/strongloop/loopback)